Airpes designs are adapted to the needs of every customer in terms of industry, use, space and performance.

 This design is basically a 4 leg crane moving on wheels or on a rail.
 It is mostly used in piers and harbours and is one of the bridge crane designs we can see outdoors.
 For simplifying the design and the installation needed to run it, it is usually powered with a diesel engine for giving it complete autonomy and being wire-free.
 Some gantry cranes are installed inside buildings, especially for moving low weights and small objects, and those yes, are electric powered.
 When it has wheels it can move and rotate in any direction.

-Pros: easy to install, freedom of movement and lower cost
+They are easy to install, offer freedom of movement and lower cost

 Semi-Gantry Cranes